amirpourshafiee/programs/README.md

 programs
 ========
-Here is the code for micromanipulator auto adjustment using OpenCV
+Here is the code for micromanipulator auto adjustment using OpenCV.